matheusneder/parallel-port/README.md

 # Author note

 This project was written in 2010 and originally published in Google Code (https://code.google.com/archive/p/parallel-port/).

 It was migrated here for archival purposes.

-You probably don't want to use this project, unless you planning to run on top of olds IBM/PC machines with IEEE 1284 interface.
+You probably don't want to use the code here, unless you planning to run on top of olds IBM/PC machines with IEEE 1284 interface.

 # Parallel Port